 Identification and Microchipping

 Current identification tags, including your phone number and destination address, should always be worn during pet travel.
-Better yet, if you aren’t already, get your pet microchipped by your vet pre-trip.
+Better yet, if you haven’t already, get your pet microchipped by your vet before the trip.
 Microchips serve as permanent IDs if collars and tags are lost.
-Register the microchip with a national database like Found Animals or HomeAgain, so your contact info follows your pet wherever they might turn up.
+Register the microchip with a national database like Found Animals or HomeAgain so your contact info follows your pet wherever it might turn up.

 Pet travelling by Air, Car or Train

-Each pet travel mode has pros, cons and logistical considerations where your pet is concerned.
+Each pet travel mode has pros, cons, and logistical considerations for your pet.
 Review individual airline/rail policies carefully, as restrictions vary drastically.
-Typical requirements include health certificates or acclimation letters from your vet for air pet travel.
+Typical requirements for air pet travel include health certificates or acclimation letters from your vet.
 Additional fees almost always apply for pets in aircraft cabins and cargo holds.

 Research airline safety track records, cargo temperature regulation, and potential breed restrictions are common issues.
 Consider shorter direct flights to minimize risks and stress.
 Frequently supervised potty/exercise stops are a must for cars.
 Opt for pet-friendly lodging along your route as backup accommodation.